daskeyboard/daskeyboard.io/q-api-doc.md

 ## Authentication: Oauth2 (Cloud only)

 The Das Keyboard Q Cloud service uses [Oauth2 authentication](https://oauth.net/2/), so in order to perform a request, you will need to send a token, which will require the use of your client credentials.
 Indeed, once a user account is created on the Q Cloud service, a client is automatically generated with the name "User_X" where X is a unique id associated to the user.

 For example, if Bob signs up to the Q Cloud and has the id 87, a client will be generated for him with the name "User_87".

 To get OAuth tokens, please read the [Q Authentication documentation]({{site.baseurl}}/q-authentication/).

-### Short note about data format
+### Note about data format

-All the responses sent by the server are in JSON format.
-However, we accept both "application/json" and "application/x-www-form-urlencoded":
+Responses sent by the server are in JSON format.
+However, the Q cloud service accepts both "application/json" and "application/x-www-form-urlencoded":

 ```sh
 curl -X POST -H "Content-Type: application/json" -d '{"PARAM": "VALUE"}' https://q.daskeyboard.com/oauth/1.4/ENDPOINT